zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-overview-pages.md

 * `Quantity`
 * `Discount`

-Suppose you want to get the total value information of each order line, which is given by the formula `Total = UnitPrice * Quantity* (1 – Discount)`.
-To do this, create a view entity named `OrderLineWithTotal` and use the following query:
+Suppose you want to get the total value of each order line, which is given by the formula `Total = UnitPrice * Quantity* (1 – Discount)`.
+To do this, follow these steps:

+1. Create a view entity and name it *OrderLineWithTotalVE*.
+2. Add the following query to the OQL editor:

 ```
 SELECT